cnoam/technion-iem-ds_lab/README.md

     - the resource data must be multi process safe (both R and W) because the Flask server runs several processes.

+## API rate limiting
+Calling /spark/logs/batchId=NN blocks the server for up to 30 sec depending on spark's responsiveness.
+To avoid blocking the server, I added Rate Limiting.